 – not to mention the annual Durham Miners' Gala (which in 2020 takes place on Saturday 11th July: see Timetable

-Largely as a result of these social and economic changes, levels of chronic ill-health and unemployment remain relatively high in the North-East and average incomes, conversely, remain relatively low.
+Largely as a result of these social and economic changes, levels of unemployment and ill-health remain relatively high in the North-East and average incomes, conversely, remain relatively low.
 Despite this, communities in the area tend to be quite close-knit and mutually supportive.